 History History

-Occupying an important place on the trade route between Asia and North Africa, the Maldives appeared very early on marine maps.
-The first occupants came from India around 2000 BC.
-The archipelago has long been under Indian influence, both in its colonization and in its politics.
-But it is an Arab merchant who will seal the fate of the country.
+Occupying an important place on the trade route between Asia and North Africa, the Maldives appeared very early on nautical charts.
+The first settlers are thought to have come from India around 2000 BC.
+The archipelago was long under Indian influence, both in terms of colonization and politics.
+But it was an Arab merchant who sealed the country's fate.
 He introduced Islam in 1153.
 The Buddhist king converted and the Maldives became a sultanate.
-Portugal and then the United Kingdom extended their influence without ever managing to stabilize the political life of the country.
-Coups d'état, heinous crimes, exile and banishment seem to be the hallmark of the sultans and presidents who succeed one another at the head of power.
-A rigorous Islam and an inward-looking attitude are the two other hallmarks of the country's history.
+Portugal, then the United Kingdom, extended their influence without ever managing to stabilize the country's political life.
+Coups d'état, heinous crimes, exile and banishment seem to be the hallmarks of successive sultans and presidents.
+Rigorist Islam and an inward-looking outlook are the other two hallmarks of the country's history.
 It was not until the advent of the Republic in 1968 that the country finally opened up.

 2000 av.
 J.-C